Vulvox research leading to an AIDS Cure

-immunodeficiency virus was discovered more than 25 years ago and since then a cure for AIDS has eluded researchers.
+human immunodeficiency virus was discovered more than 25 years ago and since then a cure for AIDS has eluded researchers.

 A viable vaccine that can prevent the spread of that disease has also eluded medical science despite huge amounts of research

 funding and work.
 The insidious nature of the HIV virus causes the problem.
 The virus destroys functions of the immune system

 that have evolved to protect the body from viral pathogens.
 The immune system is so weakened that viral antigens in vaccines

 don't evoke a strong enough immune response to stop the virus particles from infecting lymphocytes.
-Dozens of vaccines have been
+Dozens of vaccines have

-have also been tested- most of them in animals and a few in humans.
+therapies have also been tested- most of them in animals and a few in humans.
 They can stop up to 99% of the viral load but

 they cannot cure AIDS or prevent it.
 The curent gene therapies dont prevent transmission of the virus either.
 Gene therapies

-are not vaccines- they are therapies based on the use of vectors that carry DNA into a person's cells and that cause the DNA to
+are not vaccines- they are therapies based on the use of vectors that carry DNA into a person's cells and that cause the DNA

 genes that kill the HIV virus or that prevent the infection of lymphocytes and other immune system cells by blocking their

-those genetic therapies has resulted in a cure of the disease.
+of those genetic therapies has resulted in a cure of the disease.
 Vulvox is working on a new kind of genetic therapy that

 has the potential of curing AIDS.
-We do not claim to have a cure now, but we have reason to think that our new type of
+We do not claim to have a cure now, but we have reason to think that our new type

 and AZT that causes lots of side effects.
 Vulvox is seeking joint research and development partnerships and both public and